 - Large (window) carrels will be assigned to two individuals to share.
 Those who prefer an individual carrel will be assigned to one of the smaller interior carrels.

 - Small interior carrels will be assigned to one individual.
 That individual may opt to designate one other eligible individual to share this space.
 In this case, the initial assignee will be the primary occupant of record and will prevail in any dispute over the space.

-All carrels are subject to periodic inspection by Library or University staff, and The Libraries assume no responsibility for personal property left or stored in library carrels.
+All carrels are subject to periodic inspection by Library or University staff, and the Library assumes no responsibility for personal property left or stored in library carrels.

-A small number of short term use carrels will be made available approximately two weeks after the beginning of each semester to UMass Graduate students only for a 28 day loan (not renewable) on a first come, first serve, as available basis.
-Availability is limited.
-To inquire about the availability of one of these spaces please contact the Circulation/Reserve department on the Lower Level, or email firstname.lastname@example.org
+A small number of short term use carrels will be made available approximately two weeks after the beginning of each semester.
+These are available to UMass Graduate students only for a 28 day loan (non-renewable) on a first-come, first-served, as available basis.
+To inquire about the availability of one of these spaces, please contact the Learning Commons department on the Lower Level, or email email@example.com

 Note: A limited number of open day-use study carrels are available on the 7th and 10th floors of the DuBois tower on a first-come, first-served basis.